hectorvegach26/Futuros-ingenieros-WRO-Jireh/README.md

 smotorsen (servo motor for wheels), this is manated to move the wheels when (Funtion

 ## alignment
-Sensor 2 , sensor 3 are going to work searching
+Sensor 2 , sensor 3 are going to work searching for distance, this distance are going to be saved in dist2 (sensor 2 distance) and dist3 (sensor 3 distance),

 ## Crossing
-When the
+Sensors are going to continue with alignment, but when the sensors detects a distance too large than the other, the bot is going to able a complex proccess,

+## Final position